It’s said that 88% of viewers who watched Blue Planet II changed their throwaway plastic lifestyle and reconsidered their everyday habits.

 3. Insulated plumbing

 We’ve all heard the saying ‘flushing money down the drain’, so why do it?
 Need help, advice or want to book in our services?
+Our experienced engineers are on hand 24/7 to provide radiator repairs to homes across Hailsham, Hastings, Heathfield, Brighton, Hove, Eastbourne and beyond.
 Contact Around The Bend Plumbing today.
 We work with toilets, sinks, showers, baths and more!
 With competitively priced services and a dedicated team on hand to provide optimal customer care, don’t hesitate to get in touch – we’re here to help.